The Story Continues….

 It was faithfully written down by Mary Elmes’s colleague, ambulance-driver Nora Cornelissen, and sent to a children’s home called Chateau du Masgelier in central France.
 Charlotte Berger would spend time there, but not for several years.
 She never received that letter.

-By an extraordinary coincidence, months earlier, in February 2017, Finn had met and interviewed Charlotte Berger (now Berger-Greneche).
-“She said that she had nothing of her mother’s, not a picture, not a memento, just a vague memory of being dressed by her while they were detained behind barbed wire in Block K of the Rivesaltes camp.”
+When Finn interviewed Charlotte Berger (now Berger-Greneche) in February 2017, “She said that she had nothing of her mother’s, not a picture, not a memento, just a vague memory of being dressed by her while they were detained behind barbed wire in Block K of the Rivesaltes camp.”

 But more was to come.